TodorW/KumOS/README.md

 ---

-*Rights and ownership of these software are exclusevily related to TodorW, not other contributors of it.
+*Rights and ownership of this software are exclusevily related to TodorW, not other contributors of it.